|

 Every

-other page in a scuba magazine is an advert for this weeks super dive light.
+other page in a scuba magazine is an advert for this weeks best dive light.

 What with Halogen, HID, and LED, and not forgetting, Krypton, Xenon even